vanviegen/olmdb/README.md

 **Parameters:**

-- `transactionId: number` - The ID of the transaction
+- `transactionId` - The ID of the transaction
-- `key: ArrayBufferLike` - Key to look up
+- `key` - Key to look up

 **Returns:** The value if found, or undefined if the key doesn't exist